Xce-PT/Vosh/README.md

     git clone https://github.com/Choominator/Vosh.git

-If everything goes right you should now have a new directory named Vosh in your current working directory, so type the following to get inside:
+If everything goes well you should now have a new directory named Vosh in your current working directory, so type the following to get inside:

     cd Vosh